nickfargo/state/src/root-state.coffee.md

 and root state.
 Creating a new `RootState` will have the desired side-effect of also creating the object’s new accessor, to which the call is then forwarded.

-          else if owner.isPrototypeOf(this) and not O.hasOwn.call this, name new RootState this, null, { name, initialState: current.path() }
+          else if ( owner.isPrototypeOf this ) and not hasOwn.call this, name
+            new RootState this, null, { name, initialState: current.path() }
             return @[ name ].apply this, arguments

         accessor.isAccessor = true

-        if O.env.debug
+        if env.debug
           accessor.toString = ->
             "[accessor] -> #{ root._current.path() }"